 The NeuroCog Team

-Dr. Keefe is Professor of Psychiatry and Behavioral Sciences and Psychology at Duke University Medical Center and Adjunct Professor at the Duke-University of Singapore Graduate Medical School.
-His work for the past 20 years has focused on applying innovative strategies in neuroscience to measure human cognition.
-He has published over 150 peer-reviewed scientific papers on cognition, schizophrenia, dementia, and other CNS disorders.
+He is Professor of Psychiatry, Psychology and Neurosciences at Duke University Medical Center.
+His work for the past 25 years has focused on applying innovative strategies in neuroscience to measure human cognition.
+He has published over 220 peer-reviewed scientific papers on cognition, schizophrenia, dementia, and other CNS disorders.
 Dr. Keefe has had a leadership role for cognitive methods and coordinating center data review for several large NIMH studies including the CATIE, MATRICS, TURNS, and TENETS projects.
 He is Associate Editor for Psychological Medicine, and on the Editorial Board of Schizophrenia Bulletin, Schizophrenia Research, and Innovations in Clinical Neuroscience.
-He is a Fellow of the American College of Neuropsychopharmacology, and on the Scientific Board of NAMI and the Brain and Behavior Research Foundation.
-He is President-Elect of the International Society for CNS Clinical Trials and Methodology and assumes the role of President in 2012.

 He graduated from Princeton University in 1980, and received his PhD in clinical psychology from NYU in 1990.
 He completed his clinical psychology internship at Yale University School of Medicine in 1990.